 Having a baby in Hong Kong can get expensive.
-Most of us don’t have the space to store bulky items and years’ worth of clothes and toys (especially if there’s a gap between babies), so having friends and family who are having bubs just ahead or behind you is a great way to pass on and receive second-hand baby gear.
-Sometimes you want a little more control over what you’re getting, so we’ve compiled some great free and paid libraries or swap-it venues for you here.
+There are plenty of stores and sites that stock the best, most popular and essential baby items.
+However, most of us don’t have the space to store bulky items and years’ worth of clothes and toys (especially if there’s a gap between babies), so having friends and family who are having bubs just ahead or behind you is a great way to pass on and receive second-hand baby gear – from bibs and bottles to larger items like strollers and high chairs.
+Sometimes you want a little more control over what you’re getting without a hefty price tag, so we’ve compiled some great free and paid libraries or swap-it venues for you here.
 Not only is it greener for the planet, but it’s also lighter on your wallet!

 Editor’s Note: The situation in Hong Kong regarding closures and restrictions on opening hours due to the coronavirus is constantly evolving.
 Many businesses are taking extra precautions (including toy-sharing ventures) but please make sure you follow the latest government advice and stay home if you have recently travelled overseas, have interacted with anyone who has been away, or display any symptoms.

 What To Consider While Buying Second-Hand Baby Items

 Not everyone will be comfortable with reusing baby essentials, especially when it is a question of hygiene.
 As such, you may be more comfortable borrowing or reusing baby gear when it comes from a friend or family member.
 However, if you keep the following points in mind, you will feel a lot more at ease with the idea of recycling and reusing baby gear:

 - Always examine the items you are going to purchase, especially when it comes to items that have moving or breakable parts.

 - Check on guarantees and warranties for electronic items.